nhsconnect/prm-gocd-infra/README.md

 Setup of GoCD deployment for NHS repository team.

-Server dashboard is accessible at `https://prod.gocd.patient-deductions.nhs.uk` .
-The client IPs are whitelisted and you need to authenticate using Github OAuth.
+Server dashboard is accessible at `https://prod.gocd.patient-deductions.nhs.uk` only over VPN.
+You need to authenticate using Github OAuth.

 # Architecture